-ITEM 6

-PUBLIC EXHIBITION - DRAFT COMMUNITY ENGAGEMENT STRATEGY - COUNCIL POLICY
+ITEM 4 POLICY REVIEW - DRAFT COMMUNITY ENGAGEMENT STRATEGY COUNCIL POLICY

-Council's Community Engagement Policy (Policy) enables an informed and consistent approach to involving our community in decision making.
-The draft Policy outlines Council's principles, commitments, levels and process for engagement to guide Council's elected members, staff and consultants when engaging with our community.
+Council's Community Engagement Strategy Council Policy (Policy) enables an informed and consistent approach to involving our community in decision making.
+The Policy outlines Council's principles, commitments, levels and process for engagement to guide Council's elected members, staff and consultants when engaging with our community.

-The draft Policy has been updated to align with current Integrated Planning and Reporting requirements.
+A review of the Policy has been undertaken in line with Integrated Planning and Reporting requirements.